 Successful businesses not only respond to their current customer needs, but often anticipate future trends and use innovation to develop new ideas, products or services.
 The future of skilled trades will be shaped by emerging trends such as sustainability, new entrants to the skilled trades and applied research and development as well as skills shortages driven by demographics and economic factors.
 Learn to analyze emerging trends within your field with the help of case studies, research reports, online collaborative tools and creative thinking methods.
 Develop the ability to continually improve the day-to-day operations and long-term sustainability of a trades business.

 Operating a trades business involves many legal and ethical issues.
-This course will provide participants with a foundation for understanding and improving their ethical position as a trades business owner including how to make tough yet ethical choices within the pressures of competition.
-Using current events, case studies, and discussions; participants will explore their personal integrity threshold, and determine the impact of their decisions on business results.
-Participants will further examine legal consideration in the operation of a trades business such as legislative, contractual and municipal obligation.
+This course will provide students with a foundation for understanding and improving their ethical position as a trades business owner including how to make tough yet ethical choices within the pressures of competition.
+Using current events, case studies, and discussions; students will explore their personal integrity threshold and determine the impact of their decisions on business results.
+Students will further examine legal consideration is the operation of a trades business such as legislative, contractual and municipal obligation.
 Selected case studies from the trades will be used throughout this course.